 8. To add an image, click the “add media” button.
 A new window will open.
 You can simply click on an image that has already been uploaded, or click the “upload” tab at the top to upload a new image from your computer.

 9. Take a look at the image options that appear when you have clicked on an image.
 Here you can add a comment, alt text (great for SEO – see this post for more info), choose the alignment, where to link the image if you want it to links somewhere, and what size the image is displayed at.
 See this post for how to properly prepare your images for your blog.
 Some bloggers choose to use white hat SEO to boost their posts up the rankings in google and therefore get more traffic heading towards their content.
+You could also check out this website if you wanted some SEO help too.
 Some people choose to run their own SEO campaigns, whilst other bloggers prefer to use Whitehat search engine optimisation SEO services packages from an SEO company because it means they can save time creating SEO content.

 10. When the image(s) you want are selected, click the “insert into post” button at the bottom of the window and the image will be added to your post where your cursor was last placed.